alopatenko/LLMEvaluation/README.md

 - Evaluating Large Language Models: A Comprehensive Survey , Oct 2023 [arxiv:](https://arxiv.org/abs/2310.19736)
 - A Survey on Evaluation of Large Language Models Jul 2023 [arxiv:](https://arxiv.org/abs/2307.03109)
 - Through the Lens of Core Competency: Survey on Evaluation of Large Language Models, Aug 2023 , [arxiv:](https://arxiv.org/abs/2308.07902)
-- for industrial specific surveys of evaluation methods for industries such as medical, see in respective parts of this compendium
+- for industry-specific surveys of evaluation methods for industries such as medical, see in respective parts of this compendium
 ---
 ### Leaderboards and Arenas
 -  New Hard Leaderboard by HuggingFace [leaderboard](https://huggingface.co/spaces/open-llm-leaderboard/open_llm_leaderboard) [description, blog post](https://huggingface.co/spaces/open-llm-leaderboard/blog)